mo-kiani/javascript.info/contrib_notes.md

 Summary missing bound field syntax and the fact that class fields are copied into each object rather than use the prototype system.

+### Mixins
+Could we use Symbols to reduce probability of namespace conflict?

 # Incorrect statements